 This post shares some side effects of eating junk food during pregnancy and how you can curb the craving.

-What Are The Harmful Effects of Eating Junk Food During Pregnancy?
+Why Should You Limit Eating Junk Food During Pregnancy?

 You and your baby need a good amount of nutrients during pregnancy for healthy weight gain in you and proper development of brain, bones, organs and immune system in your baby.

 The study, which was carried out on pregnant rats, revealed that the rats that ate high-fat food during pregnancy had heavier pups, which preferred fatty foods.
 Their brain circuitry got altered to have a weakness for fatty foods throughout their adulthood.
-However, a balanced diet showed a lesser craving for fatty foods in the rat offspring.
+However, a balanced diet showed a lesser craving for fatty foods in the rat offspring (1).

-- There is an increased risk of allergies: High sugar content in the diet can lead to allergies and asthma.
+- There may be an increased risk of allergies: High sugar content in the diet can lead to allergies and asthma.
 As per a study published in the European Respiratory Journal (2), children of women who had ’free sugars’ (added sugars) in the form of sucrose, high fructose corn syrup, fruit juices or honey in their diet during pregnancy, had an increased risk of allergy and asthma between the ages of 7 and 9.